 The areas graduates have gone on to include:

-- Museums, Archive and Galleries, entry level posts such as documentation, education, and outreach;
+- Museums, Archive and Galleries, entry level posts such as collections management and curatorship, learning and public engagement;

 - Specialist museum-related training e.g. in conservation of museum objects

 - The heritage sector (such as National Trust) and the arts

 - Graduates also pursue other interests such as travelling.